Division of Occupational Therapy

 The Division of Occupational Therapy, one of the five Divisions within the School of Allied Health Sciences, was established in 1989.
 The State of Florida, in its’ 1988-1993 strategic plan, identified as one of its critical problems in the rapidly growing State of Florida the need for an increased number of allied health practitioners.
 The Division, consistent with the mission of the University and the State of Florida, has conferred more than 200 baccalaureate degrees in occupational therapy.
 The last class of undergraduate students received their baccalaureate degrees in 2006.
 The Division has now transitioned to an entry-level master’s degree program from which the first student graduated in 2007.

-More about Occupationoal Therapy
+More about Occupational Therapy

-The Student Occupational Therapy Association is a dynamic and fun way to meet with other students in occupational therapy and to be associated with the American Occupational Therapy Association
+The Student Occupational Therapy Association is a dynamic and fun way to meet with other students in occupational therapy and to be associated with the American Occupational Therapy Association.

 Occupational Therapy Programs